cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_16.rst

 | didactic [说教]
 | Definition: designed to teach people sth, especially a moral lesson.
 | Usage: a didactic novel that set out to expose social injustice.
+|

-astronomy
+| astronomy
-astronomical
+| astronomical
-Definition: relating to astronomy.
+| Definition: relating to astronomy.
-Usage: astronomical observations.
+| Usage: astronomical observations. [天文观测]
-Definition: informal (of an amount) extremely large.
+| Definition: informal (of an amount) extremely large.
-Usage: The figures are astronomical. [天文数字]
+| Usage: The figures are astronomical. [天文数字]
-: he wanted an astronomical fee.
+|
+| shim
+| Definition: a washer or thin strip of material used to align parts, make them fit, or reduce wear. [楔子，填充物]
+| Synonyms: wedge
+|
+| drive a wedge between
+| Definition: separate.
+| Usage: the general aimed to drive a wedge between the city and its northern defenses.
+| Definition: cause disagreement or hostility between.
+| Usage: his parents drove a wedge between us. [离间，分离]
+|
+| thin end of the wedge
+| Definition: an action or procedure of little importance in itself, but likely to lead to more serious developments.

 .. image:: images/fanned_hair.jpg